ramele/agrep/README.md

 - Aprev

 These commands are similar to the corresponding quickfix commands (cc, cn, cp).
-Hitting <Enter> or double-clicking the mouse on a match in the Agrep window will take you to the match location as well.
+Hitting Enter or double-clicking the mouse on a match in the Agrep window will take you to the match location as well.
 Use :Agrepstop to kill the search and its grep process.

+__Options:__

+    agrep_default_flags : default '-I'
+    agrep_win_height    : default 15
+    agrep_use_qf        : default 0 (change it to 1 if you want Agrep to add the results directly to the quickfix list)

+__TODO:__

+- Handle tab switching while searching
+- Update navigation commands (if quickfix will not be default eventually)
+- Add :Agrepfilter command